Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 Building the Birthday Bowl

-Press the raw beef into a purple silicone bowl so it sits flat and even — that gives you a clean “cake” look.
-Scatter the beet pieces first since they bleed a little color and make the whole thing look gorgeous.
-Add broccoli bits next, then seeds.
+Working with your hands, press the raw beef into a purple silicone bowl so that it’s flat and even, creating a nice, even “cake”.
+Scatter the beet bits first, as they will bleed a little color, but the dish will look gorgeous!
+Follow with the broccoli bits, then seeds.

-Place the chick toppers across the top like little edible decorations.
-Tuck the bone gummies between them.
-Finish with the dried flowers for that Pinterest moment you absolutely deserve.
+Top with the chick toppers – if you like edible decorations, then these are perfect!
+Tuck the bone gummies between the chick toppers.
+Finish with the dried flowers and you’ve got yourself a Pinterest moment!

-The oat biscuit sits on the rim — it’s basically the birthday cake slice on the side.
+The oat biscuit is perched on the rim of his glass: it’s basically the birthday cake slice on the side.

 Prep Time: 10 mins | Cooking Time: None | Serving Size: 1 dog (medium to large breed)

-Before you decide: if you want to learn more about what else pairs well with a raw diet, What Can Dogs Eat?
-A Comprehensive Guide to Canine Nutrition breaks it all down without the overwhelming vet jargon.
+Before you decide: If you are interested in learning more about what else goes well with a raw diet, What Can Dogs Eat?
+A Comprehensive Guide to Canine Nutrition breaks it down for you in layman’s terms without the veterinarian jargon.

-Freeze the bone gummies ahead of time — they hold their shape better in the bowl and give your dog a little extra enrichment as they thaw.
+I like to freeze my bone gummies ahead of time.
+I find they hold their shape better in the bowl and it gives my dog something to chew on as they thaw.

 📸 Photo credit: Instagram @fuelledbyraw